-Acute Oak Decline is the general term given to a bacterial infection that affects thousands of trees across Southern England.
+It affects thousands of trees across Southern England.

-The bacteria infects the area directly under the bark of the tree, causing cracks to appear and stem fluid to ooze out.
+The bacteria infects the area directly under the bark of the tree.
+This causes cracks to appear in the bark and for essential fluids to come out.
+This, in time, causes the tree to be starved of nutrients.